natalieh235/flying_adversarial_patch/README.md

 ```bash
 $ python src/demo_prep.py eval/demo/multi/
 ```
 If you used our `settings.yaml` to optimize the adversarial patches, the results will be saved at `eval/demo/multi/`.
-Otherwise just adapt the path to your result folder accordingly.
+Otherwise, just adapt the path to your result folder accordingly.

 This script will create a PDF file of all patches and save the assignment and the optimized positions in `results.yaml` inside the `eval/demo/multi/` folder.
-The `results.yaml`is also saved in the main folder of this repository for convienient use by our attack policy script.
+The `results.yaml`is also saved in the main folder of this repository for convenient use by our attack policy script.

 You can print the patches onto a regular A4 paper.
-Please cut off the white borders to the left, right and bottom.
+Please cut off the white borders to the left, right, and bottom.
 Keep at least 0.5 cm of the top border, since the paper needs to be attached to the Crazyflie.

 ### Attaching the patches to the victim
 ![patch attachment](doc/patch_attachment.png)